Show Intermediate Solutions¶

 The approach here involves passing information through three levels of execution.

-- The solver execution on the server session.
+- The solver execution on the solver session.

 - Construct a new incumbent containing the entire solution.
 This is done as part of the incumbent callback mechanism.

-- The AIMMS execution on the server session.
+- The AIMMS execution on the solver session.

 - Retrieve incumbent solution or intermediate result from the solver, also as part of the incumbent callback mechanism.
 Store this retrieved solution as a case file on the AIMMS PRO storage.